Remembering Steve Cropper / Playwright Tom Stoppard

 I'm gonna take you, girl, and hold you

-and do all the things I told you in the midnight hour.
+and do all the things I told you at the midnight hour.

 Yes, I am.
 Oh, yes, I am.